-WMBA 511 INTERNATIONAL FINANCE
+WMBA 511 INTERNATIONAL FINANCE 3 UNITS

-This course explores the international financing and investment decisions of multinational business organizations and the international financial environment.
-Theories and techniques of international investment and financing are viewed within the context of different currencies, shifting exchange rates, and different tax, legal, and political environments.
+This course explores international financing and investment decisions of multinational business organizations and their impact on the international financial environment.
+Theories and techniques of international investment and financing are viewed within the context of different currencies' shifting exchange rates amid various tax, legal, and political scenarios.
 Lecture.
 Prerequisites: WMBA 507, Managerial Finance, Theory and Practice or its equivalent, and graduate standing.

-WMBA 512 CORPORATE FINANCE
+WMBA 512 CORPORATE FINANCE 3 UNITS

-This is an intensive course in corporate finance.
-Emphasis is placed on the development of objectives and standards that lead to the effective allocation and use of a business entity's resources.
+This is an intensive course in corporate finance with emphasis placed on the development of objectives and standards that lead to effective allocation and use of a business entity's resources.
 Topics covered include financial statement analysis, cash budgeting, working capital management, capital budgeting, capital structure, and asset valuation.
 Students will also examine the interaction of investment and financing decisions and dividend policy.
 Lecture.
 Prerequisites: WMBA 507, Managerial Finance, Theory and Practice or its equivalent, and graduate standing.